opendexnetwork/opendex.network/docs/Dockerless Guide.md

 # Tips 'n Tricks

 * When installing on a Raspberry Pi you might see `Unexpected error during initialization`.
-[Here](https://github.com/ExchangeUnion/xud/issues/1199#issuecomment-527819108) the solution.
+[Here](https://github.com/ExchangeUnion/xud/issues/1199#issuecomment-527819108) is the solution.
 * If you see an `install error` when installing via `npm install`, try `npm install --production` & `npm install typescript`.